paviro/KoShelf/README.md

     │   ├── icon-192.png
     │   └── icon-512.png
-    └── json/               # Data files used by the frontend (for dynamic loading) ├── calendar/           # Calendar data split by month │   ├── available_months.json
+    └── json/               # Data files used by the frontend (for dynamic loading) ├── locales.json        # UI translations for the selected language ├── calendar/           # Calendar data split by month │   ├── available_months.json
         │   ├── 2024-01.json